supervisely-ecosystem/export-only-labeled-items/README.md

 ## Overview

-App exports labeled items from [Supervisely](https://app.supervise.ly) project and prepares downloadable `tar` archive.
+App exports only labeled items from project and prepares downloadable `tar` archive.
+Annotations will be in [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi).
 App works with all types of projects: `Images`, `Videos` , `Point Clouds`.
 Unlabeled items will be skipped.
-Also there is an additional option to export only annotations without actual data.
+Also there is the additional option to export only annotations without actual data.

 ## How To Run